Cervical collar

 A cervical collar, also known as a neck brace, is a medical device used to support and immobilize a person's neck.
-It is also applied by emergency personnel to those who have had traumatic head or neck injuries, and can be used to treat chronic medical conditions.
+It is also applied by emergency personnel to those who have had traumatic head or neck injuries, although they should not be routinely used in prehospital care.
+They can also be used to treat chronic medical conditions.

 Whenever people have a traumatic head or neck injury, they may have a cervical fracture.
 This makes them at high risk for spinal cord injury, which could be exacerbated by movement of the person and could lead to paralysis or death.
 A common scenario for this injury would be a person suspected of having whiplash because of a car accident.
 In order to prevent further injury, such people may have a collar placed by medical professionals until X-rays can be taken to determine if a cervical spine fracture exists.
 Medical professionals will often use the NEXUS criteria and/or the Canadian C-spine rules to clear a cervical collar and determine the need for imaging.
-The cervical collar only stabilizes the top seven vertebrae, C1 through C7.
-(Other immobilizing devices such as a Kendrick Extrication Device or a backboard can be used to stabilize the remainder of the spinal column.)

-The routine use of a cervical collar by a first aid provider is not recommended.
+The routine use of a cervical collar is not recommended.